BA programs: "English - Linguistics"

 Undergraduate coordinator: Dr. Yael Greenberg (email@example.com)

 The BA program in our department is designed to give students a solid background in the core areas of phonology, syntax, semantics and pragmatics, as well as in more applied areas such as psycholinguistics and neurolinguistics.
-Studies in the department take place in English, but this is not the only language being studied; the approach in the department is that of general linguistics which aims to study human language and the human linguistic capacity.
-A BA in our department provides students with the tools for analyzing any human language - English, Hebrew, Arabic, Russian or any other language.
+Studies in the department take place in English, but this is not the only language being studied in our linguistics BA programs; the approach in the department is that of general linguistics which aims to study human language and the human linguistic capacity.
+Learning linguistics BA in our department provides students with the tools for analyzing any human language - English, Hebrew, Arabic, Russian or any other language.

-Applicants should have a Psychometric score of at least 550; a score of 120 on the English Psychometric or an Amir or Amiram exam; and a Bagrut grade which includes 5 points in English.
-Alternatively, applicants with a Bagrut grade over 100 which includes 5 points in English with a grade of 85 or above and with an Amir or Amiram grade of 120 or above may apply without a psychometric grade.
-You can use the online calculator to evaluate your chances of acceptance into the linguistics program.
-Applicants whose scores are only slightly below these levels might still be accepted on the basis of a departmental entrance exam.
+Applicants for BA in linguistics should have a Psychometric score of at least 550; a score of 120 on the English Psychometric or an Amir or Amiram exam; and a Bagrut grade which includes 5 points in English.
+Alternatively, applicants for BA in linguistics programs with a Bagrut grade over 100 which includes 5 points in English with a grade of 85 or above and with an Amir or Amiram grade of 120 or above may apply without a psychometric grade.
+You can use the online calculator to evaluate your chances of acceptance into the linguistics BA program.
+Applicants for BA in linguistics studies whose scores are only slightly below these levels might still be accepted on the basis of a departmental entrance exam.
 Foreign applicants should also consult the information on the Bar-Ilan International school website.

 - Expanded major in "English - Linguistics" (without studies in other departments).
 Requirements